-Two cocoa sacks were joined using thread and needle to sew.
-The enlarged picture on paper was pasted on it by stitching the edges with guide stitches.
+Two cocoa sacks were joined using and the picture pasted on it, stitching the edges with guide stitches.
 This was traced unto the fabric with a permanent marker.
 Yarns prepared from jute were dyed black using the dylon and potassium permanganate.
 Two shades of colours were obtained.
 The exterior lines on the pictures were traced using running stitches making it look like borders around the work.
 The impression was to create a positive and negative outlook.

-Figure 3.37 Stitching the picture on the fabric
+Figure 3.42 Stitching the picture on the fabric

-Figure 3.38 Tracing exterior lines of picture
+Tracing exterior lines of picture

-Figure 3.39 Working process on a part of the picture
+Figure 3.44 Working process

-Figure 3.40 Weaving picture using stitches
+Figure 3.45 Weaving picture using stitches

-Figure 3.41 Working process on Bob Marley
+Figure 3.46 Working process